 A write access will not result in the intended value being updated and may result in the value of an unrelated object (that happens to exist at the given storage location) being modified, including the possibility of changes in external devices resulting from the memory location being hardware-mapped.

-When an array has been allocated storage on the stack an out-of-bounds write access may modify internal runtime housekeeping information (for example, a function's return address) which might change a program’s control flow.
+When an array has been allocated storage on the stack, an out-of-bounds write access may modify internal runtime housekeeping information (for example, a function's return address) which might change a program’s control flow.

 An inadvertent or malicious overwrite of function pointers that may be in memory, causing them to point to an unexpected location or the attacker's code.
 Even in applications that do not explicitly use function pointers, the run-time will usually store pointers to functions in memory.
 For example, object methods in object-oriented languages are generally implemented using function pointers in a data structure or structures that are kept in memory.
 The consequence of a buffer boundary violation can be targeted to cause arbitrary code execution; this vulnerability may be used to subvert any security service.

+Some guideline documents recommend only using variables having an unsigned data type when indexing an array, on the basis that an unsigned data type can never be negative.
+This document does not include that recommendation since that mechanism simply converts an indexing underflow to an indexing overflow because the value of the variable will wrap to a large positive value rather than a negative one.
+Also, some languages support arrays whose lower bound is greater than zero, so an index can be positive and be less than the lower bound.
+Some languages support zero-sized arrays, so any reference to a location within such an array is invalid.

+In the past, the implementation of array bound checking has sometimes incurred what has been considered to be a high runtime overhead (often because unnecessary checks were performed).
+It is now practical for translators to perform sophisticated analysis that significantly reduces the runtime overhead (because runtime checks are only made when it cannot be shown statically that no bound violations can occur or the compiler has eliminated redundant checks).

 6.8.4 Applicable language characteristics